audiopixel/pixelmixer/README.md

 **Postfx**: A type of channel that takes the entire main mix and routes it through a set of clipfxs.

 **Previz**: Render a to-be-displayed channel to preview on screen, while still outputting the main channel mix unaffected.

----

-## Possible Uses Include ##

-* Mixer for displaying pixel shaders in 3D space
-* Control light shows via laptop or mobile device
-* Interactive art and light installations
-* Music and data visualizers
-* Animate particles / sprites in any OpenGL or Three.js project
-* Can run massive rigs on dedicated server / gaming machine, triggered by MIDI or OSC API
-* Lighting conceptualize / architectural tool
-* Visuals